 3 Health Benefits of Drinking Coconut Oil Coffee

 If you’re not a coffee drinker, there’s no reason to start drinking coffee after reading this post.
 And I’m not suggesting by any means that this coconut oil coffee is for everyone.
 In the end, coconut oil is a saturated fat and having that frequently may not be the best option for everyone.
-However from all of my research about it, I’ve found that enjoying coconut oil coffee maybe once a week as a treat is not only delicious but can have some strong healthy benefits like the following:
+However from all of my research about it, I’ve found that enjoying this drink maybe once a week as a treat is not only delicious but can have some strong healthy benefits like the following:

 - Increase Energy: Coconut oil is a “thermogenic” food, which means it generates heat in your body.
 When you eat it, it can help you create energy and burn more fat.
 Combine that with coffee, and you’ll be a caffeine machine!